 We are lucky that we have these barriers:

-- Enzymes which neutralize reactive oxygen species(ROS)
+- Enzymes that neutralize reactive oxygen species(ROS)

 - Substances from the diet such as vitamins C and E. These vitamins can donate electrons to free radicals, stopping them from harming cells.